SSD-Institute/SSD-Institute-Web-App/docs/Founding/ProjectCharter.md

 Here is the roles and responsibilities of each member of the initial team

-* Justin Maga: Dev, and Minute/Note-taker
+* Justin Maga: Dev, Minute/Note-taker, Backup Business Analyst, Backup Documentation Reviewer
-* Austin Pringle: Sr Dev, and Business Analyst
+* Austin Pringle: Sr Dev, Business Analyst, Backup Devops
-* Stuart Krugger: QA, DevOps, and Content Writer
+* Stuart Krugger: QA, DevOps, Content Writer, Backup Project Manager
-* Thom Mo: Project Manager, and Dev
+* Thom Mo: Project Manager, Dev, QA backup, DevOps, Documentation Reviewer

-## Sign off of stake holders
+## Sign off of Stake holders

+* I Thom J Mondeaux, non profit liason and project manager, Sign off on this Project.

+* We the JAST Team Sign off on this project as Developers.

+* I Joe Pek sign off on this project as Non-Profit coordinator.